viethoang35/AI-Study-Group/README.md

 ## Why this repo exists
 Learning often feels like walking down a road that forks every few meters; you’re always exploring, never really arriving.
 And that’s the beauty of it.

 When I was working in games, people would ask me: “How do I learn to make games?”
-My answer was always: “Pick a game, and build it — learn the tools and concepts along the way.”
+My answer was always: “Pick a game, and build it, learn the tools and concepts along the way.”
 I’ve taken the same approach with AI.

 This repository is a collection of the material I’ve used (and continue to use) to learn AI: books, courses, papers, tools, models, datasets, and notes.
 It’s not a curriculum, it’s more like a journal.
 One that’s helped me build, get stuck, and keep going.